Computer-Generated WoodworkingComments (0)

 What’s not to embrace?

-CNCs offer a lot of advantages over traditional woodworking, while some may not like the manufactured (versus the handtooled) look of the end product.
+CNCs offer a lot of advantages over traditional woodworking, though some may not like the manufactured (versus the hand-tooled) look of the end product.
 These include spot-on precision, production speed, repeatibility in making identical parts, safe hands-free machining, and the encouragement to be more creative with project designs.

 The downside includes machine and setup costs, as well as the learning curve and time it takes to become proficient in a CAD software program.
 However, by using designs provided by the maker or a purchased design found online, you can be machining in an hour or two.
 That’s likely the best way to go when first delving into CNC woodworking.
 Note that the manufacturers provide extensive educational services and technical support to help you achieve various tasks or designs.
 Be sure to inquire about such support and compare the services available from maker to maker.

 What sort of projects can you hope to achieve?
 As hinted at with the examples shown here, a CNC will let you apply decorative carvings or 3-D design accents on anything from plaques to boxes to bowls and furniture.
 It helps you make signs, create precise inlays, cut out perfectly fitting project parts, and take on projects you avoided because you lacked the carving skill or tools.

 3-axis; X, Y, Z movement: 24 × 18 × 5.5"; includes VCarve Pro CAD/CAM design software; shopbottools.com. $4,995

 3-axis; X, Y, Z movement: 8 × 6 × 3.25"; portable job-site model sets on work; includes VCarve Pro CAD/CAM software; handibot.com. $2,795